rbouadjenek/deakin-ai-challenge2021/README.md

 The winners of the Deakin Simpsons Challenge 2021 await prizes worth AUDXYZ provided by YYZ and YYZ.
 The prizes will be distributed among the participants as follows:

-- The 1st Place receives a prize of AUDXXX.
+- The 1st Place receives a prize of AUDXYZ.
-- The 2nd Place receives a prize of AUDXXX.
+- The 2nd Place receives a prize of AUDXYZ.
-- The 3rd Place receives a prize of AUDXXX.
+- The 3rd Place receives a prize of AUDXYZ.

 In order to be eligible for any award, the semi-finalists are required to submit the code and solution report (4 pages) to the organizers by the stipulated deadline.
 The submitted codes and reports may be inspected to check the validity of the solution.
 The reports will eventually be made publicly available on the website.